VAT on Temu, Shein & the CHF 150 Limit in 2026

-Until now, a "de minimis" rule applied: if the VAT due was less than CHF 5, it was not collected.
-This made shipments worth around CHF 65 or less effectively VAT-free, giving Chinese platforms like Temu, Shein and AliExpress a price advantage over Swiss retailers.
+Before that, a "de minimis" rule did the heavy lifting: if the VAT due was under CHF 5, customs did not collect it.
+That made parcels worth roughly CHF 65 or less effectively VAT-free and handed Temu, Shein and AliExpress a price edge over Swiss shops.

 |---|---|---|